Non-MS4 Stormwater Management

 Accomack County: allows clustering for development within the Agricultural, Rural Residential, and Village Residential Districts.
 This form of development clusters buildings on smaller lots together to reduce impervious surfaces & preserve meaningful open space, thus reducing landscape fragmentation & minimizing sprawl.
 Without the clustering option, the minimum lot size in Accomack’s Rural Residential District is 3 acres, with no maximum lot size.
 The clustering option reduces the minimum lot size to 20,000 sq. ft, with a maximum size of 2 acres.
 When developed using an environmental site design approach, a cluster development can preserve natural resources in open space while also benefiting the developer with density bonuses.
 Because Accomack County has a green infrastructure plan that has identified “meaningful” open space to protect, the locality can request that any new development proposals comply with the conservation & development recommendations of the green infrastructure plan.

 Two localities on Maryland’s Eastern Shore, Talbot & Wicomico Counties, have been working to convert portions of their drainage ditch systems into stormwater BMPs.
-Talbot County installed and is testinga two-stage drainage ditch through a partnership between local government, the Chesapeake Bay Foundation, the Nature Conservancy, the Mid-Shore Riverkeeper Conservancy & Environmental Concern Inc. The BMP has the potential to remove an estimated 36-40 lbs of nitrogen annually.
+Talbot County installed and is testing a two-stage drainage ditch through a partnership between local government, the Chesapeake Bay Foundation, the Nature Conservancy, the Mid-Shore Riverkeeper Conservancy & Environmental Concern Inc. The BMP, which combines a wet swale and constructed wetlands, has the potential to remove an estimated 36-40 lbs of nitrogen annually.
 The cost of these ditch retrofits are low as long as right-of-ways are government owned (no need to purchase easement from property owner).
-Note that the two-stage drainage ditch seems to combine “Wet Swale” and “Constructed Wetland” BMPs.

 Kent County Maryland Code §46.1: Creation, composition of the Public Drainage Association